jessepav/lacygoill-wiki-backup/awk/sed.md

 and last contain an `a`.

 Only the first `c` is printed.
-The second one is satisfies only 2 conditions out of 3:
+The second one satisfies only 2 conditions out of 3:

    - it contains a `c`
    - it's inside a range of lines whose first and last contain a `b`
    - it's *not* inside a range of lines whose first and last contain an `a`

+### What's the output of the next command?

+    $ printf '%s\n' a b a b a | sed -n '/a/,/a/ { /b/p }'
+↣
+    b~
+↢

+#### Explain what happened.

+The code asks sed to print a `b` inside a range delimited by `a`.
+At first glance, there seems to be two matches.

+    a b a b a
+      ^   ^

+But the output contains only the first `b` not the second one.
+This is  because the range  starting from  the first `a`  has been ended  by the second `a`.
+So, the second `b` is outside any range of `a`.

+      ┌ inside a range of `a`
+      │   ┌ outside a range of `a`
+      │   │
+    a b a b a
+    │   │   │
+    │   │   └ starts another range (but it's too late for the previous `b`) │   └ ends the range
+    └ starts a range

 ##
-## What happens if the second address of a range is a regex
+## What happens if the second address of a range is a regex,
-### and is identical to the first address?
+### the first address is also a regex, and an input line matches both?

-sed will look for the *next* line which matches the pattern.
+sed will look for the *next* line which matches the second regex.
 It won't re-use the same line:

-    $ printf '%s\n' a b a x | sed -n '/a/,/a/ { /b/,/b/ p }'
+    $ printf '%s\n' a b a | sed -n '/a/,/a/ { /b/,/b/ p }'
     b~
     a~